ManuelSzecsenyi/wavejs/README.md

 # wavejs
-A javascript library that allows you to create random animated SVG waves.
+A javascript module that allows you to create random animated SVG waves.

 Demo🌊 https://vedantyadu.github.io/wavejs/